-By the end of 2023, the College is aiming to become the first College of Sanctuary in Scotland.
-Working with City of Sanctuary and other partners, we are currently mapping all activity across D&A and making sound improvements, to ensure our education offer is inclusive and empowering for all.
-This project considers the rise in the number of refugees and people seeking asylum across our Tay Cities, and shows the College's commitment to supporting this crucial work.
+The College has successfully delivered on the aspiration to become (in 2024) the first College of Sanctuary in Scotland.
+Working with City of Sanctuary and other partners, we have mapped all activity across D&A and made even more improvements, ensuring our education offer is inclusive and empowering for all.
+This project considers the rise in the number of refugees and people seeking asylum across our Tay Cities and shows the College's commitment to supporting this crucial work.